-Worldlawn Power Equipment, Inc, ("Worldlawn") warrants that the Worldlawn WYRZ46XS/50XL/60XL mower ("Mower"), purchased from an Authorized Worldlawn Dealer, will be free from defects in material and workmanship for a period of three years residential from the original date of purchase (see details below).
+Worldlawn Power Equipment, Inc, ("Worldlawn") warrants that the Worldlawn WYRZ42X/46X/50X/60X mower ("Mower"), purchased from an Authorized Worldlawn Dealer, will be free from defects in material and workmanship for a period of three years residential from the original date of purchase (see details below).
+Worldlawn also warrants the Mower's deck shell will be free from defects in material and workmanship for a period of ten years residential from the original date of purchase (see details below).
 Worldlawn also warrants the Mower's deck shell will be free from defects in material and workmanship for a period of ten years residential from the original date of purchase (see details below).
 During the limited warranty period, Worldlawn will repair or replace, at its discretion, any Mower or part thereof which is found to be defective in material and workmanship.
 This limited warranty specifically excludes wear items, included but not limited to belts, blades, and tires.
 This limited warranty also specifically excludes parts covered by another manufacturer's warranty, which parts are covered only by that manufacturer's warranty.